-So is dropshipping on Etsy allowed?
-If you’re running a print on demand dropshipping store where you design your own products, yes.
+Is dropshipping on Etsy allowed?
+If you’re running a print-on-demand dropshipping store where you design your own products, yes.
 If you’re dropshipping products that you did not create or design, no.

 So, where should you dropship instead?
 Let’s dive into that.